-Tips for Making a Moist Chocolate Layer Cake
+Tips for Making a Moist Chocolate Cake from Scratch

-- Lining your baking pans with rounds of parchment paper help minimize any sticking when removing the baked cakes from their pans.
+- Lining your baking pans with rounds of parchment paper helps minimize any sticking when removing the baked cakes from their pans.

 - The pans should also be greased and floured or sprayed with an oil and flour non-stick baking spray.